ackermannQ/Data_science/Covid19/README.md

 *	Blood_column : 600 values, viral_column : 1354.

 ## Preprocessing and encoding
-The missing values are eliminated - using the rate_borned() function from the data_lib is created, and the dataset is splitted between a trainset and a trainset.
+The missing values are eliminated - using the rate_borned() function from the data_lib I created - , and the dataset is splitted between a trainset and a testset.
 The relevant qualitatives values are encoded - using the preprocessing() function from the data_lib.

-## Modelization
+## Modelisation
 Four different models were tested and evaluated, using the learning curve method.

 RandomForest :